 11. Don’t ignore PCs

-More people are browsing the web on mobile devices than desktops.
-While it’s important to focus on mobile marketing objectives, such as the ones outlined by Marketing Sherpa you still have to optimize for PC users.
+More people are browsing the web on mobile devices than on desktops.
+While it’s important to focus on mobile marketing objectives, such as the ones outlined by Marketing Sherpa, you still have to optimize for PC users.

 As I said earlier, mobile users tend to be specific in their online searches.
 For example, when they’re looking to buy a digital camera, they’ll likely specify the brand and model.

 A desktop internet user might want to know the best digital camera models first, before going deeper into the various brands.

 They may search for… “top digital cameras for beginner photographers.”

 As a smart online marketer, don’t focus on people’s mobile goals alone.
 Your target audience are also using PCs.
 Optimize for both platforms and you’ll win more often.

 12. Enable real-time tracking for apps

 Effective mobile marketing relies on tracking.
 And real-time tracking for your mobile apps is essential, so that you know what’s happening, when it happens.

 MobileAppTracking helps you generate data from real-time analytics, to guide you in targeting the right keywords, improving conversion rates and so much more.